kbernhagen/lufah/README.md

 If not given, the default command is 'units'.

-In 8.3+, config requires a group name, except for account settings (user, team, passkey, cause).
+In 8.3+, if there are multiple groups, config requires a group name, except for account settings (user, team, passkey, cause).
 In 8.3, -a /group config cpus <n> is not limited to unused cpus across groups.

 Group names for fah 8.1 must: